 Instagram is photo-oriented, so you should aim for eye catching, interesting and funny photos and look for popular hashtags to get your posts out there.
 Instagram is full of people looking for design and building inspiration for their homes, so posting before and after photos of jobs you’ve completed will draw interest in your work.

-Twitter has a character limit of 240 characters, and is best for short, image-driven posts.
+X, forerly known as Twitter, did have a character limit of 280 characters, but from 8 February 2023, it was announced that Twitter Blue users can create a post with a maximum of 4000 characters, and is best for relatively short, image-driven posts.
 Facebook on the other hand, has no character limit – so is the perfect place for posting longer case study posts.

 It also provides an easy way for people to leave reviews – even bad ones.
 Keep an eye out for negative comments and reviews, if you receive one, don’t panic or get defensive.
 In these cases, it’s how you respond that potential customers will pay more attention to.
-So, respond quickly and professionally, and if there has been a problem, apologise and ask how you can rectify the situation, or if they’d give you a chance to make things up to them in your next project.
+So, respond quickly and professionally, and if there has been a problem, apologise and ask how you can rectify the situation.
 As long as others can see that you’ve responded quickly and in a respectful and friendly manner – they’ll be more confident that they can trust you.